Foundation Logo

 Our Story

-Over nearly five decades, 500 Indian postgraduate students have received overseas scholarships, while over 800 other exceptional young Indians have received fellowships, internships, grants and awards in India and overseas.
+For five decades, 500 Indian postgraduate students have received overseas scholarships, while over 900 other exceptional young Indians have received fellowships, internships, grants and awards in India and overseas.
 All of this started with the vision of the founder, Indoo Shivdasani.

 Lakshmi Shivdasani with the awardees and panelists at the Fine Art Awards 2017